 Orbi can easily cover up to 5,000 sq. ft. of space, and if you have a bigger house, you can just add an Orbi Satellite to reach more areas.

-Unlike earlier mesh systems and Wi-Fi range extenders, Orbi does not compete with other devices or mesh units using the same bandwidth.
+Unlike earlier mesh router systems and Wi-Fi range extenders, Orbi does not compete with other devices or wireless mesh units using the same bandwidth.
 So you get fast Wi-Fi speeds no matter how far you are from the modem and say goodbye to buffering!

-The Netgear Orbi is also compatible with Amazon Alexa.
+The Netgear Orbi wifi is also compatible with Amazon Alexa.
 Just add the Netgear skill and start asking Alexa to operate your Wi-Fi.

 Netgear Orbi is very easy to set up.
 You just need to connect the main router to your Internet and then place the satellite units all over your house.
 When you turn your Internet on, everything is done automatically and the system works without you having to do anything.